Photo: Tom Scalisi for Bob Vila

 - Digital screens are becoming more common, and they display the battery level, compressor psi, and other important information.

 - Some of the more advanced models feature additional charging ports for USB-powered devices and 110V outlets for standard charging.

-- Bluetooth functionality allows users to connect to their mobile devices and stream audio while also charging their smartphones.
+- Bluetooth functionality allows you to connect to your mobile devices and stream audio while also charging your smartphone.

 - Jump starters with air compressors don’t have tanks like a traditional portable air compressor, which keeps them lightweight and compact.